-This does not include the cost of any of the required firearms training course or necessary documentation.
+This does not include the cost of any of the required firearms training courses or necessary documentation.

-By law, Nevada law enforcement has 120 days to process CCW permit applications.3
+By law, Nevada law enforcement has 120 days for the processing of applications and issuance of CCW permits.3

 If you are applying for a renewal permit, make sure to apply at least 120 days before the expiration of your current permit in order to avoid late fees.
 You may begin the renewal process at any time, but no credit will be provided for unused time.